East of Lasalle Causeway – Kingston East

 Travelling along Hwy. #2 towards Gananoque there are simply too many great subdivisions to mention.
 I will feature many of them in upcoming videos as they really are distinct communities and not to be overlooked.
 Many of these homes have the luxury of the lake on their doorstep (“ka-ching”), developed green spaces and a very neighbourly feel.
 Unique addresses like “Treasure Island” provide owners with the benefits of city life on their own island.
 How often can one live on an island and drive to work?
 Middle Rd. is an absolutely beautiful stretch to travel.
 In the springtime, the lilacs are in full bloom and the peaceful surroundings make it almost too good to be true.
 You are 10 minutes away from the city and yet you feel like you are at your cottage.
 So, if getting out of the city is your thing, then finding a home along #2 Hwy. or the equally gorgeous Middle Rd. are two wonderful options.
 Either way, the commute into town is only minutes and not hard on the eyes.
 There has been a bit of traffic congestion coming in over the LaSalle Causeway but it is nothing compared to what most people face in cities.
 Looking for an excuse to buy that new road bike?
 Here it is.
 Bike to work in good weather.
 Although your colleagues may not love you for it, your ticker will.

-Kingston East real estate prices span the $275k but the sky is the limit in this area with waterfront and estate-sized lots being a huge factor in driving the prices up.
+Kingston East real estate prices generally start around $499k but the sky is the limit in this area with waterfront and estate-sized lots being a huge factor in driving the prices up.
 This is an area I am very familiar with and proud to showcase to anyone interested in exploring it.